Mount Pickering

 As a variation, serious hikers may continue on to the adjacent Joe Devel Peak.
 Others will be tempted to descend the ridge to the southeast toward Primrose Lake.
 While this is a shortcut back, think twice.
 The Primrose Lake approach is called a class 2 in the annals of R. J. Secor (and it may be in late summer when the snow has melted), this path proved to be a tough class three (with a bit of class four mixed in) in July of 2009.
 After a strong winter, the long snowfield probably took up the easiest terrain.
 Unless you are a skilled mountain climber, you will be better off descending the way you came.

-To get to Mount Pickering: Starting from Horseshoe Meadow, take either Cottonwood Lakes Trail or Cottonwood Pass Trail to Rock Creek at Lower Soldier Lake.
+To reach Mount Pickering: Starting from Horseshoe Meadow, take either Cottonwood Lakes Trail or Cottonwood Pass Trail to Rock Creek at Lower Soldier Lake.
 Trek up Miter Basin to Sky Blue Lake and carry on from there.

 Trailhead address: Horseshoe Meadows Road, Inyo National Forest, Lone Pine, CA 93545